minprog/programming-2/30 Problem Sets/50 Python/50 Programs.md

 Here’s how to run the visualization:

 1. In your simulation, at the beginning of a trial, do the following to start an animation:

-*anim = workshop3_visualize.RobotVisualization(num_robots, width, height)*
+		anim = robots_animation.RobotVisualization(num_robots, width, height)

 	(Pass in parameters appropriate to the trial, of course.)
 This will open a new window to display the animation and draw a picture of the room.

 2. Then, on each time-step, do the following to draw a new frame of the animation:

-*anim.update(room, robots)*
+		anim.update(room, robots)

 	Pass in a RectangularRoom object and a list of Robot objects representing the current state of the room and the robots in the room.

 3. When the trial is over, call the following method:

-*anim.done()*
+		anim.done()

 The resulting animation will look like this: